ahpercival/nc_news_API/README.md

 # nc_news_API

-This repo is the backend API for a news app, that allows users to search, read and post articles, as well as leave votes and comments.
+This repo is the backend API for a news app, that allows users to search, read, post and delete articles, as well as add/remove votes and comments.

 This backend has been built with Express, Knex and a PostgreSQL database.
-It is hosted on Heroko
+It is hosted on Heroko at this link: https://ahp-nc-news.herokuapp.com/api

 ## Installation